 Brad’s parents knew him well and understood that he was a delightful child who needed to develop some self-control in the classroom setting.
 His mother, an education professional, couldn’t help but wonder how many other children were like Brad.
 How many internalized a distorted message about themselves due to teachers focusing on correcting inappropriate student behavior?
 She reasoned that if Brad was getting the wrong message, other students were too.

 When Brad’s mother, Vicki Vaughn, became principal at his school, one of her first initiatives was to recast the school’s classroom management practices and procedures.
-A new model - one that deliberately emphasized identifying and recognizing students for their positive character qualities - became the school’s new standard.
+A new model that deliberately emphasized identifying and recognizing students for their positive character qualities became the school’s new standard.
 Vicki accurately predicted that by consistently emphasizing the honorable character within each student, teachers would achieve greater success in drawing out the best qualities within their students, minimizing the need for correction.

 Today Brad is a cardiothoracic anesthesiologist.
 The strong work ethic he practiced as a young boy - a trait fostered through the encouragement and recognition of his teachers and then reinforced by his parents - became a habit that enables him to succeed in achieving one of his life’s goals and to serve as a contributing member of his community.

 Character education is often limited to telling stories about imaginary people who show qualities of good character.
 While those kinds of stories are good, Honorable Character chooses a different approach.
 In the HC system, the child is the story...the living model who becomes the example of good character.
 It's a real-life story with a happy ending!

 In 2010, Vicki Vaughn was named a National Distinguished Principal® (NDP) by the National Association of Elementary School Principals.
 The NDP program honors outstanding elementary and middle-level principals who ensure that America’s children acquire a sound foundation for lifelong learning and achievement.